abuehl/abuehl.github.io/_posts/2026-04-26-code-examples-from-an-app-using-modules.md

 you need to import M. This is a consequence of the attaching rules of modules.

-We previously had an internal partition used in Core.Main, but we [we managed to eliminate that as well](https://github.com/cadifra/cadifra/commit/207131642e9adbd85756de4cde297ac6b1c53f4f), by transforming it into the regular module `Core.UndoerImp`.
+We previously had an internal partition used in `Core.Main`, but we [we managed to eliminate that as well](https://github.com/cadifra/cadifra/commit/207131642e9adbd85756de4cde297ac6b1c53f4f), by transforming it into the regular module `Core.UndoerImp`.
 Now, our entiere code base is free of internal partitions.